-CIP-007-7 Table R4 - Security Event Monitoring Part Applicable Systems Requirements Measures 4.3 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-26 Table R4 - Security Event Monitoring Part Applicable Systems Requirements Measures 4.3 High Impact BCSBES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems at Control Centers and their associated: 1.
+PCA Medium Impact BES Cyber Systems BCS at Control Centers and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Where technically feasible, retain applicable event logs identified in Part 4.1 for at least the last 90 consecutive calendar days except under CIP Exceptional Circumstances.
-Examples of evidence may include, but are not limited to, documentation of the event log retention process and paper or system generated reports showing log retention configuration set at 90 days or greater.
-4.4 High Impact BES Cyber Systems and their associated: 1.
+PCA SCI supporting an Applicable System in this Part Where technically feasible, rRetain applicable event logs identified in Part 4.1 for at least the last 90 consecutive calendar days, per system capability, except under CIP Exceptional Circumstances.
+Examples of evidence may include, but are not limited to, documentation of the event log retention process and paper or system generated reports showing log retention configuration set at 90 calendar days or greater.
+4.4 High Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; and 2.
-PCA Review a summarization or sampling of logged events as determined by the Responsible Entity at intervals no greater than 15 calendar days to identify undetected Cyber Security Incidents.
+PCA SCI supporting an Applicable System in this Part Review a summarization or sampling of logged security events as determined by the Responsible Entity at intervals no greater than 15 calendar days to identify undetected Cyber Security Incidents.
 Examples of evidence may include, but are not limited to, documentation describing the review, any findings from the review (if any), and dated documentation showing the review occurred.